-.ONLINE has also empowered thousands of businesses to thrive online.
-From a local business in the US (www.getbaked.online) to a full-fledged digital marketing agency in Australia (www.louder.online); businesses and individuals across the world are appreciating the benefits of being on a .ONLINE domain name.
+.Online has been the preferred domain extension for thousands of businesses online.
+From a local business in the US (www.getbaked.online) to a full-fledged digital marketing agency in Australia (www.louder.online); businesses and individuals across the world are appreciating the benefits of being on a .Online domain name.

 To answer this question, we reached out to all our friends in the industry and asked them what they thought the future of being online would be.